Natural Sleep Supplements

 Melatonin

 It's a hormone the body produces naturally, which tells the brain it's time for rest.
 Melatonin levels rise in the evening and lower in the morning.
-Melatonin eases circadian rhythm disorders such as jet lag as well as delayed sleep phase disorders.
+Melatonin eases circadian rhythm disorders such as jet lag and delayed sleep phase disorders.
 It improves overall sleep quality in people suffering from sleep disorders.
-Companies sell the supplement as a sleeping aid as it reduces the time people need to fall asleep and increase the total amount of sleep time.
+Companies sell the supplement as a sleeping aid as it reduces the time people need to fall asleep and increases the total amount of sleep time.
 They appear safe in the short run.
 However, nothing much can be said about its use in treating insomnia in the long term.

 Chamomile